-Using All Social Media Platforms (Including Personal Use)
+Using All Social Media Platforms (including Personal Use)

-Always protect confidential and proprietary information.
-Do not publish confidential information about Special Olympics athletes, staff, volunteers, families, community partners or sponsors.

-Be mindful of copyright and intellectual property rights of others and of Special Olympics.
-Delete any profane or derogatory.

-Respect the privacy of others.
+- Always protect confidential and proprietary information.
+Do not publish confidential information about Special Olympics athletes, staff, volunteers, families, community partners or sponsors. - Be mindful of copyright and intellectual property rights of others and of Special Olympics.
+Delete any profane or derogatory. - Respect the privacy of others.
 Do not publish or tag photos of others without their permission.
-Avoid publishing someone's last name, school, or place of employment on social media if you do not have their permission.
+Avoid publishing someone's last name, school, or place of employment on social media if you do not have their permission. - Social sites are just that social.
+While privacy does not exist in the world of social media, almost every social media platform has privacy settings that can help protect your privacy. - Your personal and professional life could overlap and may reflect on the author personally and/or professionally.
+Remember, even after being deleted, comments and posts continue to live online in archival systems. - Agency social media guidelines

-Representing the Special Olympics Accredited Brand Online
+Facebook Groups

 - At no point should Special Olympics Wisconsin Facebook Groups be used for the purpose of expressing personal beliefs or opinions.
 Keep your personal views separate. - Avoid conflicts of interest and maintain a distinction between your personal identity and the identity you represent on behalf of Special Olympics. - Avoid arguments and confrontations online.
-If you see a comment that would warrant an official response, contact Special Olympics Wisconsin. - Use the Special Olympics Wisconsin logo in accordance with branding guidelines set forth in the SOI Branding Standards online: http://media.specialolympics.org/resources/brand-awareness-and-communication/branding/brand-guidelines/Brand-Identity-Guidelines.pdf - Monitor your Facebook Group on a daily basis to respond to questions and comments as needed remember, social media is a dialogue, not a one-way communication.
+If you see a comment that would warrant an official response, contact Special Olympics Wisconsin. - Monitor your Facebook Group on a daily basis to respond to questions and comments as needed remember, social media is a dialogue, not a one-way communication. - How to create a Facebook group

-Other Means of Using Technology
+Other Means of Technology

 Technology can be used in many ways to bolster a Local Agency.
-If your Accredited Program's website does not have the capability of sharing files, considering using one of the following free online tools.
+Considering using one of the following free online tools.